 The Portobello Institute in Dublin offers the ACCA Accounting Technician Certificate course that spans full-time over two years, includes one year of work experience, and culminates in the CAT qualification.
 Graduates with this certification are typically employed as accounts or wages clerks, accounting assistants, sales ledger clerks, tax assistants, or accounts manager.
 CAT can be used as an introduction to the accountancy profession or as an accelerated route to the ACCA Professional Qualification.

-Although it isn’t necessary, many accountants have degrees.
-A three or four year program in accounting will build upon the introductory concepts.
+Although it isn’t always necessary, many accountants have degrees.
+A three or four year programme in accounting will build upon the introductory concepts.
 Topics of study may include information systems; including information flow in electronic information systems, and electronic financial transactions.
-Differences between management and financial accounting concepts are differentiated, and there is emphasis on, among other topics, financial transaction analysis, preparation of more complex financial statements, legal requirements, professional ethics, as well as tax concepts and tax planning strategies.
+Differences between management and financial accounting concepts are investigated, and there is emphasis on, among other topics, financial transaction analysis, preparation of more complex financial statements, legal requirements, professional ethics, as well as tax concepts and tax planning strategies.

 Some degree programs specialise in specific areas such as Griffith College in both Cork and Dublin, which offers a three year Accounting and Finance degree and in the later years concentrates on the impact of EU Law on accountancy.
 Each of the Universities offers degrees in accounting and offer opportunity for specialisation at both the undergraduate and graduate levels.

 If you are more interested in the payroll aspect of accounting or if working in this field then Payroll training courses may be a more suitable option.
 The Irish Payroll Association (IPASS) is Ireland ‘s premier provider of Payroll Training, PAYE Training, PRSI Training, VAT Training, qualifications and is the only representative body for payroll professionals in Ireland.
 Courses are offered countrywide and take place at several intervals throughout the year.